COMP0016-IFRC-Team5/.github/README.md

 of the countries, you need to manually go the webpage and inspect the hyperlinks to get its country code.

-For example, for Comoros, the html tag is
+For example, for the Comoros, the html tag is
 ```html
 <a href="/DesInventar/download_base.jsp?countrycode=com" target="_blank">
     Comoros